yjacobo3573/git-practice-Yulisa-Sandoval/troubleshooting.md

 - Managing IDE-generated files in a repository.

 ## Reverting commits
-I decided to revert a commit where I adding some formating to my readme because I didn't like how it looked.
+I decided to revert a commit where I added some formating to my readme because I didn't like how it looked.
 It was really easy to do.